 A house buyout works best when it follows the right process.
-You will have to tender an offer by creating a divorce house buyout agreement, and your spouse will have to accept.
-There are two primary ways a home buyout can occur in the divorce process:
+You must tender an offer by creating a divorce house buyout agreement, and your spouse will have to accept.
+There are two primary ways a divorce house buyout can occur in the divorce process:

 1. Direct Buyout and Refinancing

 When you want the house, your first option is to pay your spouse the value of their share in the house.
 If you both own the house without a mortgage, you will pay the value of your spouse’s share in the house directly to them.
 You can pay with your own funds or seek financing from a bank.
 Once you accomplish that, you will officially own the house.

 For many couples, the home is still subject to a mortgage.
 In that case, you will likely have to refinance the home with a new mortgage.
 This requires you to approach a bank for the mortgage buyout in a divorce.
 It’s an excellent option if you have good credit and can get approved by a bank for a loan.

 This method allows you to retain other property items in the equitable division part of your divorce rather than giving up property to get the house.
 There may be important assets you want to keep, so direct payment for the house can help achieve this goal.

 Your former spouse can execute a quitclaim deed as part of the sale.
 This legal document proves that your former spouse has relinquished their rights to the property.

 2. Equal Distribution of Other Assets